ALEPH Fiscal Sponsorship Program

 - You want to create and activate, but not expend the time and funds to become a 501(c)(3) at this time.
 You can start working towards your goals much faster!

-- You have a short term or time-sensitive project, or you want to test drive an idea for a project.
+- Your organization has a short-term or time-sensitive project, or you want to test drive an idea for a project.

 - You see that there are grants available to further your goals, but they are out of your reach as you are not a 501(c)(3) and that is the requirement.